Handle Prerequisites by Declaring Dependencies in MSIX

 1. Installing MSIX Dependencies via Microsoft Store

-When you publish your package to the Microsoft Store, make sure to also publish the dependencies for your application.
+When you publish your package to the Microsoft Store, you must also publish its dependencies.
 This way, when a user installs your application using the Microsoft Store, dependencies are also automatically downloaded and installed.

 NoteThe automatic download and installation of a dependency also happens if the dependency has already been published before in the Microsoft Store.